platformsh/platformsh-docs/README.md

 ## Tools

 Our documentation site is build using [Hugo](https://gohugo.io), a Go static site generator.
 We rerun the build script on every deploy to produce a fresh static site instance.
-While we transition to Hugo from Gitbook, currently the site's layouts are built on top of [DocsUIKit](https://github.com/htmlstreamofficial/docs-ui-kit).
+As we transition to Hugo from Gitbook, currently the site's layouts are built on top of [DocsUIKit](https://github.com/htmlstreamofficial/docs-ui-kit).

 ## Contributing